 You can visit its Facebook page for info on upcoming exhibitions and cultural performances.

-In 1646, Bishop Palafox y Mendoza gave his personal library consisting of 5,000 books to the Colegio de San Juan y San Pedro.
-His stipulation was that the books he donated were to be made available to anyone who wanted to study and read them.
+In 1646, Bishop Palafox y Mendoza gave his library of 5,000 books to the Colegio de San Juan y San Pedro.
+He stipulated that the books he donated were to be made available to anyone who wanted to study and read them.

 The library sustained damage from earthquakes.
 However, with the help of the World Monument Fund, the building has been restored and the interior renovated; preserving the city’s cultural heritage.